BodgeMaster/new_dawn_mirror/notes/story.md

     * Annie thinks about it for a moment before replying "Actually, brilliant idea..." and quitting
     * She leaves work and heads somewhere to meet up with secret organization members
 * \[missing\] secret organization does secret organization things...
-  * new location or still the bar?
+  * new location (because day)
   * who is there?
   * preparations for the heist
-  * they also need to come up with the plan that Jack will get Annie and leave the others down there to continue their work
-    * they want Jack and Annie to find a way to mess with the power supply while they work on the inside to influence ppl so that a power outage will actually end up getting the city opened
-    * maybe Jack will have a reason to only accept one person like still figuring out a reliable food source
+  * plans for Annie to meet Jack
+    * Jack will need some secret documents to help them (for messing with the power supply of the city)
+    * they decide to meet on a train
+      * Jack says he knows ways to get in and out
 * \[missing\] Jack finishes writing the program and sends it to Karl
 * \[missing\] the heist
   * Annie, Isabelle, Lucas, and the inside contact go in and collect equipment and bring it to the front door